aandergr/kspalculator/README.md

 ```
 (Output was shortened)

-The asterics in the performance tables indicate that the phase of flight is done by solid fuel boosters.
+The asterisks in the performance tables indicate that the phase of flight is done by solid fuel boosters.
 The SFB
 thrust limit suggestion is the minimum thrust required to fulfil your acceleration constraints.

 Now build one of the launchers being suggested by kspalculator and we're ready to do a giant leap for kerbinkind.